 This family was established in Ulster by

-JOHN DOBBS, who accompanied Sir Henry Dockwra to the province in 1596, and was subsequently his deputy as Treasurer for Ulster.
+JOHN DOBBS, only son of Sir Richard Dobbs (a founder of Christ's Hospital and Lord Mayor of London, 1551), who accompanied Sir Henry Dockwra to that province in 1596, and was subsequently his deputy as treasurer for Ulster.

-This gentleman married, in 1603, Margaret, only child of John Dalway, of Ballyhill, and by her had two sons, Foulk, who was lost, with his father, in returning from England; and
+This John Dobbs married, in 1603, Margaret, only child of John Dalway, of Ballyhill, and by her had two sons, Foulk, who was lost at sea, with his father, in returning from England in 1622; and

-HERCULES DOBBS, who succeeded to his father's property.
-He married Magdalen West, of Ballydugan, County Down, and left an only son,
+HERCULES DOBBS (1613-34), who, succeeding to his father's property, wedded Magdalen West, of Ballydugan, County Down, and left an only son,

 He was succeeded by his eldest son,